 Course Code EDU127

 Course Title Pedagogy of Commerce-I

 Type of Course Theory

 LTP 3 0 0

 Credits 3

 Course pre-requisite

 Course Objectives After completion of the course the student- teachers will be able to:

 (CO) 1.
 Understand the nature and concept of Commerce.

 2. Identify and formulate aims and objectives of teaching commerce.

 3. Understand correlation of commerce with other school subjects.

 4. Use various approaches of teaching commerce.

 5. Understand curriculum organization.

-1 6.
+/ 6.
 Explain the micro teaching and micro teaching skills.

-1 7.
-Develop proper understanding of simulated teaching and its
+0. 7.
+Develop proper understanding of simulated teaching and

-1/1 procedure.
+procedure.